Everspace/Excellent-Homebrew-Approach/content/_evocations/Handwerksring/Distance Shifting Arete.md

 The solar forms chains out of material at hand, flinging them towards a hapless foe who thought that they were beyond the reach of the exalted.

-You may supplement a grapple or feat of strength by allowing you to perform it at short to medium range.
+You may supplement a grapple or feat of strength by allowing you to perform it out to short range.

+At Essence 2: For 4m, 1wp you may perform a feat of strength or grapple out to medium range.

 **Resonant:** Unlock this evocation for free when you attune to this artifact